-Nikau Foundation is the funding manager for The Tindall Foundation in the Wellington Region – Wellington, Hutt Valley, Porirua, Kapiti Coast.
+Nikau Foundation is the funding manager for social services and families grants for The Tindall Foundation in the Wellington Region – Wellington, Hutt Valley, Porirua, Kapiti Coast.
 The generosity of The Tindall Foundation has meant we are able to support many organisations and people in the Wellington region.
 To view a full list of those who received grants in our latest funding round, go here.

 Please note that Nikau Foundation does not distribute Tindall funding in the Wairarapa region: the Tararua/Wairarapa REAPs are in partnership as The Tindall Foundation Funding Manager in the Tararua/Wairarapa region.
 For more information visit Wairarapa REAP’s website.